Witt vectors and separably closed fields with higher derivations: Introduction

 \section{Introduction}

-In \cite{MW} Messmer and Wood proposed an axiomatisation of the theory of separably closed fields (in positive characteristic) - $\scf$ - in a language involving symbols for higher derivation.
-Their primary aim was to describe the theory $\scf$ in a language without naming $p$-basis, but with derivations.
-Authors expected from the new theory quantifiers elimination and elimination of imaginaries, which was justified by connections to Hrushovski's proof of the relative Mordell-Lang conjecture (\cite{Hr7}).
+Messmer and Wood proposed in \cite{MW} an axiomatization of the theory of separably closed fields of positive characteristic $p$ and finite imperfectness degree $e$, denoted by $\scf_{p,e}$.
+Their primary aim was to describe models of $\scf_{p,e}$ in a language without naming a $p$-basis, but with one higher derivation (then a \emph{basis} could be reconstructed via derivations).
+Authors expected that $\scf_{p,e}$ in this new set-up will enjoy quantifier elimination and elimination of imaginaries.
+This was related to Hrushovski's celebrated proof of the relative Mordell-Lang conjecture (\cite{Hr7}).
+More precisely, if models of $\scf_{p,e}$ can be described in a differential set-up having quantifier elimination and elimination of imaginaries, then a uniformed version of Hrushovski's proof, working for all characteristics, might be derived.

-There were some problems with the theory proposed by Messmer and Wood (see \cite{Zieg3}), we give more details in Section \ref{original}.
-Ziegler described different axioms of the theory $\scf$ in a language with higher derivations in \cite{Zieg3}.
-However, his theory is quite different from the theory of Messmer and Wood.
-In this paper, we propose a theory which is more in the spirit of \cite{MW}, for example we consider one sequence of $p^e$-nilpotent operators instead of $e$ sequences of $p$-nilpotent operators as in \cite{Zieg3}.

-In general one could consider a theory of $F$-fields (see Definition \ref{f_ring}), where $F$ is an $e$-dimensional formal group law, and from this standpoint both descriptions of the theory $\scf$, our and Ziegler's, are instances of this general case.
-Ziegler's axioms correspond to the existentially closed $\mathbb{G}_a^e$-fields, our axioms to the existentially closed $W_e$-fields, where $W_e$ denotes the Witt group of dimension $e$.
-This paper originated from the following question: for which algebraic group, the induced iterativity rule corresponds to the axiomatisation proposed in \cite{MW}?
-An example of such a group is the Witt group $W_e$.
-Note that for $e=1$ (the dimension one case) the theory from \cite{MW}, Ziegler's theory from \cite{Zieg3} and our theory describe the same structures.
-It is related to the fact that $W_e\cong\mathbb{G}_a^e$ if and only if $e=1$.

-The properties expected for our new theory (consistency, quantifiers elimination and elimination of imaginaries) are obtained, after an application of an appropriate extensions by definitions, from the corresponding properties for existentially closed $W_e$-fields (see \cite{HK}).
-Moreover, we describe correlations between the theories of separably closed fields, existentially closed $W_e$-fields and our theory in the adequate languages.